 Retired investors can be faced with the fortunate challenge of deciding how to invest surplus funds in their IRA.
 Whether it's investing required minimum distributions (RMDs) that are not needed or trying to find ways to minimize taxation on IRAs, it's important to educate yourself on investing surplus funds in an IRA.

 Surplus funds in the investment world typically refer to positive cash flow or, in simpler terms, surplus funds represent money you don't need to pay your expenses.
 When you have surplus funds, it's not generally a good idea to let them sit in a non-interest-bearing account.
 Instead, it's wise to put this extra money to work by investing it for a time you may need it.

 Investing Surplus Funds in an IRA for Non-Retired Investors

 For non-retired investors, getting surplus funds into an IRA can be as simple as setting up a systematic investment plan (SIP).
-Prior to retirement, most people need approximately 70 percent of income to pay for expenses and 20 percent of income for debt payments.
-This leaves 10 percent of income for savings, or what some financial planners call discretionary income or surplus funds.
+Prior to retirement, most people need approximately 70% of income to pay for expenses and 20% of income for debt payments.
+This leaves 10% of income for savings, or what some financial planners call discretionary income or surplus funds.